 - to test if this is the cause of the problem please lower the volume to approx. 60% or test playing with headphones

 We don't currently have any known issues that would cause problems with chord recognition.
-In case the tips above do not help, please contact our Support so that we help further troubleshoot.
+In case the tips above do not help, you can reach out to Yousician Support for further troubleshooting.